VolvoGroup/dymoval/docs/source/getting_started_index/tutorial.rst

     import dymoval as dmv
     dmv.open_tutorial()

-To open the tutorial the following commands are used:
-    - `/path/to/tutorial/tutorial.ipynb` on Windows
-    - `open /path/to/tutorial/tutorial.ipynb` on MacOSX
-    - `xdg-open /path/to/tutorial/tutorial.ipynb` on Linux
+It copies a Jupyter notebook named dymoval_tutorial.ipynb from your installation folder to your home folder and it will try to open it.

+If a dymoval_tutorial.ipynb file already exists in your home folder, it will be overwritten.

-Be sure that you can open .ipynb files with such commands.
+Be sure that you have an app that can open .ipynb files.